Patechoc/GCP_memo/labs/lab_design_and_process_develop_and_deploy_a_service_with_deployment_manager.md

 # [END app]
 ```

 Examine the python application.
-In the section with #Load Conf it loads default settings from a configuration file in the same directory.
+In the section with `#Load Conf` it loads default settings from a configuration file in the same directory.

-Using the Cloud Shell Code Editor, create the default.cfg file in ~/echolb/echo/echo/default.cfg
+Using the Cloud Shell Code Editor, create the `default.cfg` file in `~/echolb/echo/echo/`

 ### `default.cfg`